jrotolo/rails-devise/README.md

 Rails React Devise
 ================

-This is a skeleton app which includes:
+This is a starter rails app which includes:
 - Rails 4.1
 - React.js
 - Devise Authentication and Users / Pundit